-Last year I got quite adventurous and made Peter Rabbit which was very easy with help from Boyes and a little bit of sewing (the top was literally cut out with under arms then sewn and legs just sewn together with elastic popped in.
+Four years ago, I got quite adventurous and made Peter Rabbit which was very easy with help from Boyes and a little bit of sewing (the top was literally cut out with under arms then sewn and legs just sewn together with elastic popped in.
 Waistcoat cut out and then fastened with sticky back Velcro, don’t forget cotton wool for a tail!).
-Henry has worn it loads since!
-This year our school has asked for photos of the kids reading books in unusual places which is awesome and very easy, but if you are having to pull a costume together, here’s a few ideas…
+Henry wore it loads!
+Previously, our school has asked for photos of the kids reading books in unusual places which is awesome and very easy.
+Last year, we decorated potatoes, Henry made his potato into Hedwig from Harry Potter!

 1. Scarecrows Wedding